-The environment that sustains rocky habitat life also makes the resources in these areas uniquely vulnerable to trampling, pollution, marine debris, and changing oceanographic conditions.
+The environment that sustains rocky habitats also makes the resources in these areas uniquely vulnerable to trampling, pollution, marine debris, and changing oceanographic conditions.
 The Rocky Habitat Management Strategy acknowledges the fragility of rocky habitat areas and is focused on promoting sustainable and adaptable management and conservation of rocky habitat areas and associated resources.
+Additionally, since these sensitivities and stressors may be increased by the effects of climate change, adaptive standards of protection for Oregon's marine resources are warranted and should be reviewed as more data and information is discovered about potential impacts.

 As coastal populations increase and Oregon becomes a more popular tourist destination, concerns regarding degradation of coastal resources are becoming exacerbated.
-Although intertidal rocky habitat organisms are adapted to living in a harsh and dynamic environment, they are also susceptible to trampling.
-This can take place when visitors are not aware of the organisms beneath their feet.
-Additionally, vehicles, bikes, and pets can impact entire ecosystems in tidepools or on rocks.
-As these areas become more accessible to foot traffic, visitors must become more aware of the dangers their steps may have on the ecosystem.
+Although rocky intertidal organisms are adapted to living in a harsh and dynamic environment, they are also susceptible to human trampling.
+Bikes and pets can also impact rocky habitat ecosystems.
+As these areas become more accessible to foot traffic, visitor awareness of the impact of their visit on the ecosystem becomes increasingly important.